Genome Integrity & Nucleic Acid Immunity

 Model for plasmid DNA elimination by Wadjet SMC.

 Wadjet systems are derivative SMC complexes that play a role in bacterial immunity, rather than in chromosome folding.
-We and others have recently shown that these JetABCD complexes eliminate plasmids by cleaving the DNA.
+We have recently shown that Wadjet/JetABCD eliminates plasmids by cleaving circular DNA molecules.
 We are interested in understanding how the Wadjet complexes specifically recognize and target smaller circular DNA molecules, while sparing the host chromosome from processing.
 The eukaryotic Smc5/6 complexes have been shown to play an apparently related role in defense against infection by viruses (HBV, EBV and others).
 We are working to understand how these activities in viral and plasmid defense are related to one another and to the more canonical functions of SMC complexes in genome folding and maintenance.
-Recently, we have also started investigating other bacterial defense systems that act on DNA and share similarities with chromosomal machinery.
+Recently, we have also started investigating other bacterial defense systems that act on DNA and share similarities with chromosomal DNA repair machinery.

 ParABS & cellular regulation